Introduction

 People around the world are getting their sleeves up for the protection of the environment and to make efforts to save the world from climate change.
 Fighting climate change is not an easy task.
 For this purpose, all the individuals have to work by themselves because change will only come when we will change ourselves.

 To save the world from climate change, we don’t have to do any complex work.
 Our goal is simple.
-Climate’s worse enemy is carbon dioxide.
-We have to work in a way that we can minimize the use of such things that emits carbon dioxide and have to plant more and more trees (Rushefsky, 2018).
+Climate’s worst enemy is carbon dioxide.
+We have to work in a way that we can minimize the use of such things that emit carbon dioxide and have to plant more and more trees (Rushefsky, 2018).
 More trees will soak more carbon dioxide from the atmosphere and will produce more oxygen.
-We have to encourage people to plant more and more trees as the amount of cutting trees per annum is far high than the amount of plantation of the trees.
+We have to encourage people to plant more and more trees as the amount of cutting trees per annum is far higher than the amount of planting of trees.

 Pros and Cons of the Policy